baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialog-legal-criteria.md

 ## DPA recommendations

 Most of the criteria extracted directly from the GPDR are somewhat vague, making them both hard for companies to implement and difficult to check for automatically, as planned for this thesis.
 To alleviate this issue, the data protection authorities publish recommendations which detail their interpretation of the law and provide specific guidelines on how to follow them.
-In most cases, these specific guidelines are better suited for verification in concrete cases and are also commonly used in similar research (TODO: cite).
+In most cases, these specific guidelines are better suited for verification in concrete cases and are also used in similar research ([@nouwensDarkPatternsGDPR2020; @mattePurposesIABEurope2020a]).

 ### Criteria from DPA recommendations